SanicTK2/iidxguide/docs/c_dimensions.md

 On old cabs, distance from top of the bass platform to the red judgement line is about **127cm-130cm**.
 This depends on model of the monitor of course, which varies depending on the cab.

-On lightning model cabs - this has not yet been accurately measured, but it seems to be slightly higher than on the old cabs.
+On lightning model cabs - this has not yet been accurately measured, but it should be about the same (130cm).

 ## [DP] Distance between 1P and 2P